 3. March: Worm Moon

 When the first earthworms emerge from the ground or when larvae come out from the bark of trees.
+It is the time when energy is rising to the surface and parts of your self are reawakening.
+Allow yourself to flow with the transformation.

 4. April: Pink Moon